 - 11. Section 36(7) of the 2006 Act makes it an offence for a Member to take part in any proceedings without having complied with the requirements set out in Standing Order 2. - 12.
 A Member who is guilty of such an offence is liable on summary conviction to a fine of up to level 5 on the standard scale.
 Prosecutions relating to non-compliance with Standing Orders may only be instituted by, or with the consent of, the Director of Public Prosecutions. - 13.
-A protocol for dealing with complaints about a contravention of section 36(7) of the Act has been agreed with the South Wales Police and the Director of Public Prosecutions.
-A copy of the protocol or information about its contents is available from the Registrar.
+A protocol for dealing with complaints about a contravention of section 36(7) of the Act has been agreed between the Senedd, the Commissioner for Standards and the Director of Public Prosecutions.
+The protocol forms part of the Code of Conduct for Members of the Senedd and Associated Documents.